Health-Barbecue-Co/Health-Barbecue/README.md

 Once Orthanc is running, use Mozilla Firefox at URL [http://localhost:8042/]() to interact with Orthanc.
 The default username is `barbecuehealth` and its password is `barbecuehealth`.

 If you want to change login/password, edit file `config/orthanc.json` and add your new login into RegisteredUsers

+### Mongo Database

+A web Mongo client is available on the stack, you just need to use [http://localhost:8043/]() to access MongoDB.